maximcus/WPFTabTip/README.md

 # WPFTabTip
-Simple TabTip / OSK / Virtual Keyboard integration for WPF apps on Win 8.1 and Win 10
+Simple TabTip / Virtual Keyboard integration for WPF apps on Win 8.1 and Win 10

 ## Simple to use